-The key worry expressed by Kripke (1982) about linguistics, and in particular the Chomskyan concept of competence, is that no substantive fact about a human being seems capable of giving rise to the normativity he assumes to be there in grammar.

-It is unfortunate for linguists that throughout his monograph he sticks to a single rather unilluminating example: the meaning rule for the term 'plus'.
-He never considers grammatical rules at all.
-However, in a couple of footnotes he expresses a tentative worry that the mentalistic interpretation of generative grammar could be in trouble.
+The key worry expressed by Kripke (1982) about linguistics, and in particular the Chomskyan concept of competence, is that he does not see how any substantive fact about a human being - the property of having a generative grammar inscribed in their brain or any other property - could possibly give rise to the normativity he assumes to be there in grammar.
+How could any kind of property of a human being make it the case that some specific indefinitely large set of sentences are defined as well-formed and all other potential sentences defined as ill-formed.
+He unfortunately uses only a single example, the the meaning rule for the term 'plus,' and never considers grammatical rules at all, but in a couple of footnotes he expresses a worry that the mentalistic interpretation of generative grammar is in trouble.

-He may be right, though deciding whether he is will be extraordinarily difficult: Kripke's book has been the subject of controversy in the philosophy of linguistics for more than forty years now.
-He challenges us to find an independently specifiable fact about a person that could possibly count as fixing a rule that the person can be said to be following.
-The property of having a generative grammar inscribed in one's brain does not differ in this respect from any other property.
-He is asking what specifiable fact F there could be about a specific hairless mammalian biped, possibly about some stable element of the constantly fluctuating electrochemical state of a grapefruit-sized brain, that could guarantee (in his example) the answers to all the future addition sums the person might do or consider, or could determine (in the reapplication I am considering) the well-formedness of some indefinitely large class of never-yet-uttered sentences, and the ill-formedness of the sentences in its complement.
-The fact F doesn't even have to be discoverable by the likes of us: that's an epistemological issue, and Kripke is concerned only with the metaphysical question.
-What sort of fact could it be?
+He may be right, though deciding whether he is will be extraordinarily difficult: Kripke's book has been the subject of controversy in the philosophy of linguistics for sixty years now.
+He challenges us to characterize an independently specifiable fact about a person that could count as fixing some rule that the person follows.
+In effect, he doubts that the contingent fact of some stable element of the constantly fluctuating electrochemical state of a grapefruit-sized brain of a hairless mammalian biped could satisfy that condition: it could not be coherently held to determine that the members of some indefinitely large class of never-yet-uttered sentences are well-formed and the members of its complement ill-formed.

-Chomsky has never clarified how a stable element of brain states could even be interpreted as an inscription of some unique formal system: we know nothing about how to identify such inscriptions.
-Still less do we know how having one's brain in a state containing a formal system defining a certain set could actually play a role in the tasks of uttering and understanding sentences, or how having an inscription of some generative grammar in one's brain could impart any conscious knowledge of the properties common to the sentences of the language so that we could supply answers to questions about our native-speaker intuitions.
+Chomsky has certainly never made clear how such a stable element of brain states could conceivably be interpreted as an inscription of some unique formal system: we know nothing about how to identify such inscriptions.
+Nor do we know how having one's brain in a state containing a formal system defining of a certain set could actually play a role in the tasks of uttering and understanding sentences, or how having an inscription of some generative grammar in one's brain could impart any conscious knowledge of the properties common to the sentences of the language.

-The basic problem is that Chomsky's 'mentalist' interpretation of the generativist view on grammar seems too lawlike.
-If inscribing a generative grammar in the brain of some primate causes it to utter and apprehend only sentences structured in a certain sort of way, then the primate is in effect biologically limited to the set of sentences that are structured in that way.
-Interpreting a sentence in a novel way, or understanding a sentence containing a previously unencountered word, would be impossible for such an organism.
+Basically the mentalist interpretation of the generativist view on grammar seems too lawlike.
+If inscribing a generative grammar in the brain of some primate causes it to utter and understand sentences in a certain way, thus defining for it a universe of possible sentences, then those sentences would be the ones the primate was biologically limited to.
+Understanding a sentence in a novel way, or understanding a sentence containing a previously unencountered word, would be impossible.
+That's not about correctness, it's about ability.